Foxocelot45/GR33D-TOKEN/docs/SECURITY.md

 4. Allow reasonable time for assessment and mitigation
 5. Coordinate disclosure timing with the team

-The GR33D team is committed to promptly addressing all security concerns and maintaining the highest standards of contract security.
+The GR33D team is committed to promptly addressing all security concerns and maintaining the highest standards of contract security as we develop our art marketplace ecosystem.